whosonfirst/deprecated-go-rasterzen-lambda/README.md

 * There are no hooks (in `go-rasterzen`) for enabling chatty logging which means introspecting any kind of errors in the Lambda function will be... "fun"

+What follows is a small thumderstorm of AWS alphabet (services) soup that you'll need to power your way through to get this to work.

 ## Lambda

 ```